Curtain rings, Brackets, Finishes

-We make our own brackets and rings as well as using our own finishes.
-Just as we make all our curtain poles, so the rings and brackets are all made in our workshop too.
-If you require brackets with a particular projection or a variation, just let us know.
+We make our own brackets and curtain rings as well as using our own finishes.
+Just as we make all our curtain poles, so the curtain rings and brackets are all made in our workshop too.

 There are several types of brackets for different situations.

 is made from 16 x 5 mm strap and projects the pole 45mm being the gap between the wall and pole (or 53mm from wall to pole centre).
 The bracket is 115mm from bottom to top.
 The 5mm diameter screwholes are centred 20mm and 65mm frrom the bottom of the bracket.

 The Centre Support Bracket… can also be used as an alternative to the Standard Bracket where space is limited.

 The Joining Bracket… used to join bay window curtain pole halves and longer poles which are in sections.
 Shown here with a 25mm high fixing plate.

 Please note this is not a “Passing Bracket”

 Integral Support Bracket… used with bay window and extra long poles to allow “passing” rings to travel over them.

 Recess Brackets… for use with Recess poles e.g. opposing walls in recesses.

 Ceiling Brackets… available for straight or Bay window curtain poles.
 The gap between the pole and the ceiling can be specified as some finials are larger than others.
 Ceiling brackets for Passing rings are also available.